-- Five minutes after the iPad changes from State 1 to State 2, the iPad will alert students with a ventilator alarm.
-Then, the iPad will display a video of the patient waking slightly and reaching for the ETT. - This should prompt students to call for the RN as more sedation medication is needed. - As the students talk to the RN, she/he informs them that the ICU has a bed and the patient will be transferred in 10 minutes.
+• Five minutes after the iPad changes from State 1 to State 2, the iPad will alert students with a door knocking sound.
+Then, the iPad will display a video of the patient's dad arriving in the room.

 Expected Student Behaviors